Blog Projects

 Provide options for feedback and reflection.

-Mastery-oriented feedback is essential for writing assignments, including blog writing (UDL checkpoint 8.4).
+Action-oriented feedback is essential for writing assignments, including blog writing (UDL Consideration 8.5).
 In particular, feedback opportunities throughout the writing process scaffold student learning effectively.
-This can take the form of teacher or peer feedback on blog outlines, rough drafts of posts, published posts (to inform future ones), etc. Once again, rubrics can come in handy here (UDL checkpoint 9.4).
+This can take the form of teacher or peer feedback on blog outlines, rough drafts of posts, published posts (to inform future ones), etc. Once again, rubrics can come in handy here.

-In addition to feedback from others, it’s important for students to give themselves feedback on their writing process in the form of reflections and/or self-evaluations.
-A formalized approach to this would be to pair blog post submissions with reflection or self-assessment assignments in Canvas.
-Less formally, surveys or brief written reflections can prompt students to develop those metacognitive skills when it comes to writing (UDL checkpoint 9.3).
+In addition to feedback from others, it’s important for students to give themselves feedback on their writing process in the form of reflections and/or self-evaluations.1 A formalized approach to this would be to pair blog post submissions with reflection or self-assessment assignments in Canvas.
+Less formally, surveys or brief written reflections can prompt students to develop those metacognitive skills when it comes to writing (UDL Considerations 6.4 & 9.3).

 One way that blogs are unique when it comes to feedback and reflection is that it is a project that grows over time, reflecting new learning and improved skills.
 Students can compare early posts with later ones to reflect on their own growth as writers.